cartacode/mini-dashbaord/README.md

 # Project History

 The first version of this dashboad was written in AngularJS.
 It was meant as an exercise to learn AngularJS.
-Two years later, the dashboard proved so useful that I was still using it, but enhancments felt unwieldy.
-As another experiment, I spent the Winter of 2018 re-writing it in React.
-While the React version is less DRY, it feels much easier to understand.
-Namely, all the working parts of a single widget are in a single file (e.g. API call to generate the data, and the HTML/Javascript to display the corresponding result)
+Two years later, the dashboard proved continued to prove itself useful and I was still using it on a regular basis.
+But enhancments felt unwieldy.
+As another experiment, I spent the Winter of 2018/2019 re-writing it in React.
+While the React version is less DRY, it feels much easier to understand (and consequently remember).
+Previously, when I didn't touch the code for two weeks, and then dropped back into it, it felt like I was spending 15 minutes to get my bearings within my own code.
+That felt silly.
+In React, all the working parts of a single widget are in a single file (e.g. API call to generate the data, and the HTML/Javascript to display the corresponding result).
+Sure, much less DRY since each React component had a lot of repeated code, but React still feels like the right solution for this project.
+Happy with the re-write.

 ## History: Differences between the AngularJS and React Dashboard

+1. Using React rather than AngularJS (duh..)
+1. Using NodeJS/Express for the API proxy rather than Python/Flask (that's another story)
+1. Replaced CSS Masonry with
 1. Installed Semantic UI via CDN (link is specific to version)
 1. Create a node.js API proxy with embedded credentials
 1. Create a better UI for positioning the card
 1. Moved the backend API for BoldChat from Python/Flask to Node/Express
 1. Use OAuth to call ServiceNow (in API Proxy)
 1. Deployed both react-app and express api to RHEL server (both are served with Express)
-1. Cacheed the API requests (using express-cache-on-demand)
-1. Create a chart with dummy data
-1. Use mixin's within Sass
-1. In ChartJS, chart is honoring grid cell size, so it shrinks and expands itself, unsure about !important override
-1. Solved !important override.
-That indeed is one solution, the other is that the div for the canvas need to be a direct child of the grid element/div.
-Otherwise, the intermediary div won't stretch to be 100% of height
-1. Tested in Chrome, Safari, Firefox, and Edge.
-They all work.
-IE11 doesnt
 1. Convert Leankit API from Leankit NodeJS agent to actual API calls via network ?
-1. Use Google charts to see if they are responsive
-1. Periodically update data
-1. Get the Google Graphs to consume the color theme (then merge in addGoogleChart)

 ## History: What I'm learning